softwaremill/odelay/README.md

 ### Delays

-Like [Futures][fut], which provide a interface for _reacting_ to changes of a defered value, odelay operations produce `odelay.Delay` values, which can be used to _react_ to timer operations.
+Like [Futures][fut], which provide a interface for _reacting_ to changes of a deferred value, odelay operations produce `odelay.Delay` values, which can be used to _react_ to timer operations.

 Since Delays represent deferred operations, `odelay.Delays` expose a `future` method which returns a `Future` that will be satisfied as a success with the return type of block supplied to `odelay.Delay` when the operation is scheduled.